Bicycling the Central Lakes

 Or, take 94 and turn east onto County Road 210 and watch for the other trail parking lot north of the park; if you reach Minnesota 29, you’ve gone too far.

-East of Osakis, the trail connects to the 62-mile Lake Wobegon Trail.
+East of Osakis, the trail connects to the Lake Wobegon Trail.

 For more, see Bicycling to Lake Wobegon.